Please select a partnership to see additional information:

 Ofsted: Disclosure to police

-Health professionals should have an understanding of the vulnerabilities and risks associated with children that go missing.
-Staff working in health settings should be aware of their professional responsibilities and the responses undertaken by the multi-agency partnership.
-Risks include sexual exploitation, trafficking, forced marriage and female genital mutilation.
-Radicalisation, also a risk factor for vulnerable young people, is managed via the national ‘Prevent’ strategy.
+Education professionals should have an understanding of the risks associated with children that go missing.
+All staff working in schools should be aware of their professional responsibilities and the responses undertaken by the multi-agency partnership.
+Risks include child sexual exploitation, trafficking, forced marriage, female genital mutilation and radicalisation is also a risk factor for vulnerable pupils.
+Schools will work with Multi-agency forums and safeguarding organisations to support children who have gone missing.

 The Department for Education statutory guidance on children who run away or go missing from home or care states that:

-Data for children missing or away from placement without authorisation should be reported to the Department for Education by the responsible authority (through their annual data returns on looked after children as part of the annual SSDA903 data collection)."
+Data for children missing or away from placement without authorisation should be reported to the Department for Education by the responsible authority (through their annual data returns on looked after children.)."

 The Joint Targeted Area Inspections with a deep dive on CSE and missing noted that panels and forums (of slight variations) were good practice but only when they evidenced the following components; appropriate multi-agency attendance, information sharing that led to action to safeguard/disrupt, improved understanding of earlier identification of risk.